apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**U.S. lawmakers ignore China warning, meet with Taiwan's new leader**
+**Virginia technology company to pay civil penalty over discriminatory ‘Whites only’ job posting, according to DOJ**

-You can read more about it [here](https://www.washingtonpost.com/world/2024/05/27/taiwan-meeting-congress-china/).
+You can read more about it [here](https://www.cnn.com/2024/05/27/us/va-tech-company-doj-penalty-reaj/index.html).

 ## Requirements
 - Python 3.8